A Parent’s Guide to Contact Lenses

 - Use solution before expiration date marked on bottle.

-- Replace your lens case every three months.
-Keep your case clean by rinsing in hot water and letting air dry at least weekly.
+- Replace your lens case every 3 months.
+Clean your case by rinsing in hot water and air drying at least weekly.

-- Never use tap water on your lenses.
+- Never use tap water on your lenses or for storage purposes.
+Saline should never be used for storing either.

-- Never swim in a pool or hotbub while wearing contact lenses without swim goggles.
+- Never swim in a pool or hot tub while wearing contact lenses without swim goggles.

 - Never put a contact lens onto an eye that is red and/or you are experiencing discharge from the eye.